-According to the rules listed above, in particular those regarding state $S_3$ , the entities belonging to domain(x) do not need to be considered, since an entity is not an open variable to which constraints can be applied.
+According to the rules listed above, in particular those regarding state $S_3$ , the entities belonging to domain(x)do not need to be considered, since an entity is not an open variable to which constraints can be applied.
 This allows us to reduce significantly the size of the index.

-In addition to the properties listed in the KB, CANALI constructs, for each property having nonliteral range, the corresponding inverse property.
+In fact, in a JKB, the number of entities is usually much larger than the number of properties and classes.
+In addition to the properties listed in the KB, CANaLI constructs, for each property having non-literal range, the corresponding inverse property.
 For instance, the property dbo:team associates people with sport teams, and thus users can ask "What is the team of Kobe Bryant?", inasmuch as dbr:Kobe\Bryant belongs to the domain of dbo:team.
-However the question "Who are the players of Los Angeles Lakers?" requires the use of the inverse of property dbo:team.
+However, the question "Who are the players of Los Angeles Lakers?" requires the use of the inverse of property dbo:team.
 Inverse properties are denoted by adding the suffix '[inverted]' to the label of the original property,